 ALLi maintains an extensive watchdog list of the best and worst publishers and publishing services with advisory notes.
 I would suggest that you bookmark this link for future reference.

 You can see a small selection in the image below of the ratings for a handful of companies and service providers.

 If you are thinking about using any small online business to help you publish your book, check this list first.

-Look for a company is marked in green and with an excellent rating.
-You can be reasonably sure that you will receive good service from a vetted company.
+Look for a company is marked in green or blue and with an excellent rating.
+You can then be reasonably sure that you will receive good service from a vetted company.

-As you can see from the image above, there are many publishing companies that are not recommended.
+As you can see from the image above, there are many publishing companies in red that are not recommended.